Carpenter license requirements by state: A comprehensive guide

 License required: Yes

 Carpenters in Hawaii are a specialty classification.
 The C-5 specialty license covers cabinet, millwork and carpentry remodeling and repairs.
 The C-6 specialty license covers carpentry framing.
-The licenses are issued by the Contractors License Board.
+The Contractors License Board issues the licenses.

 You must pass a trade exam, as well as a business and law exam.
 You will need to have four years of experience in the past ten years and show proof of workers’ compensation insurance and general liability insurance.